danielRM88/rosato-bank/README.md

 ## Running the Project

-In order to run the project, clone the repo and run the following command from the terminal:
+In order to run the project docker needs to be installed, clone the repo and run the following command from the terminal:

 `make run`